buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 ## Binding
 To bind the receiver and transmitter, we use the bind option in the receiver setup screen.
 Select bind option and simultaneously restart the receiver.
+The LED in receiver blinks on successful bind.

 ## Mixing
 This controller implements a free mixer that offers flexiblity with what we want to control.